 Identifying specific activities that represent each category of cost of quality is as challenging as quantifying each activity in monetary terms.
 Activities that represent prevention and detection can be identified although these can be tedious.
 Moreover, identification of activities that represent internal or external failures can just be as difficult.
-Thus, it is proposed that events are chosen that represent internal and external failures.
+Thus, it is proposed that events representing internal and external failure should be used as a proxy for failures.

-The procedure required to determine the overhead cost attributable to quality is conducted by first determining the Full Time Equivalent (FTE) for teaching, research, service, and administration for each faculty.
+Cot attributable to quality is determined by first determining the Full Time Equivalent (FTE) for teaching, research, service, and administration for each faculty.
 A survey along with an interview with department chair is necessary to determine the FTE of each faculty for the four activities.
 This interview could be done at the beginning of school year to determine the planned FTE to be spent on these activities and, thus, could be used as part of budgeting process while an interview at the end of the school year could be used to determine the actual FTE used in each activity.
 The planned and actual FTE spent on these activities can then be compared and used as part of variance analysis.
 For efficiency reasons, this survey can be done during the year-end evaluation with the department chair.
-Next, the FTE for prevention activities, appraisal activities, internal failure, and external failure for each activity a faculty is involved in (teaching, research, service, and administrative) needs to be estimated.
+Next, the FTE for prevention activities, detection activities, internal failure, and external failure for each activity a faculty is involved in (teaching, research, service, and administrative) needs to be estimated.
 To do this, it is necessary for each faculty to have a record of time actually spent on these activities.
-The following chart illustrates the logic of identifying the FTE associated with quality assurance activities in each of the four major faculty functions.
+Figure 2 illustrates the logic of identifying the FTE associated with quality assurance activities in each of the four major faculty functions.